 - The modem should be capable of handling your internet plan.
 For instance, if you’ve subscribed to a 400 Mbps plan (Xfinity Blast!), then the modem should be capable of handling at least 600-700 Mbps.

-- If you’re on a gigabit plan, then you need a gigabit modem that comes with DOCSIS 3.1 and 32 x 8 channel bonding.
+- If you’re on a gigabit plan, you need a modem with DOCSIS 3.1 and 32 x 8 channel bonding.

 - If you’re using Xfinity Voice, it must have a phone jack.